remykarem/remykarem.github.io/books-src/system-design-book/src/distributed-system/cap-theorem.md

 from Brewer, formalised by Gilbert and Lynch[^cap]

+Availability — every request received by a non-failing node in the system must result in a response.

 [Let's Consign CAP to the Cabinet of Curiosities](https://brooker.co.za/blog/2024/07/25/cap-again.html) by Marc Brooker

 [^cap]: [Brewer's Conjecture and the Feasability of Consistency, Availability and Partition-Tolerant Web Services](https://users.ece.cmu.edu/~adrian/731-sp04/readings/GL-cap.pdf)